 If you want to taste Swiss wine then you definitely need to visit Switzerland!
 The reason is simple.
 Only about 2% of Switzerland’s wine leaves the country!
 The Swiss produce about 200 million liters of wine per year and consume almost all of it themselves.
 During spring, several vineyards open their doors simultaneously on a designated weekend in May or June (“Caves Ouvertes”) and invite guests to taste their wine for free!
 There you can enjoy a sip(s) of wine overlooking fantastic scenery of the vineyards and lake Geneva.
 A no miss is visiting the Lavaux region vineyards, an UNESCO Heritage gem, touring in between the villages and contemplating on a heavenly view of the vineyards covering the mountains and touching Lac Leman!

 One of Switzerland’s most known and luxurious products are…as you know… luxury watches!
 A product of Swiss love for precision, unmatchable craftsmanship and ultimate luxury.
 It’s thanks to the Swiss that we have the handiness of clocks on our wrists.
 When Calvinists banned jewellery in 1541, goldsmiths and jewellers in Geneva brainstormed the invention of watches, as a functional timepiece was acceptable.
 Since then, it has proven to be one of the most successful industries of the country.
 The museum of Patek Philippe in Geneva is a fantasy to the eye and a big story teller of the history of watches.

 Switzerland has such a diverse population, and has declared 4 national languages: French (20 %), German (64%), Italian (7%), and Romansh (a bit over 1%).
-As it’s quite fine that nobody is expected to understand everybody, you can feel comfortable as a foreign visitor or a resident speaking your own language or being offered several language options to connect with.
+So it is quite fine that you might not understand everybody.
+So you can feel comfortable as a foreign visitor or a resident speaking your own language.